 Islands and lagoons, inside a volcano crater, inside an island.
 The most remote and the smallest Azorean island hides several treasures inside.
 One is the caldeirão, and so many others that are there to be discovered if you give it the time and curiosity that Corvo deserves.

-If you have been to Flores you already know that the turfeiras (peat bogs), musgão, as local people call them or Sphagngnum spp for botanical people, are a very particular ecosystem since they are authentic water reservoirs.
-They act as sponges of mosses and vegetation that have accumulated over thousands of years without decomposing completely, in a water-saturated environment.
+If you have been to Flores you already know that the turfeiras (peat bogs)—musgão, as the locals call them, or Sphagnum spp. to botanists—are a very unique ecosystem, as they are veritable water reservoirs.
+They act as sponges made of moss and vegetation that has accumulated over thousands of years without fully decomposing, in an environment saturated with water.

-The highest point is on the southern edge of the Caldeirão, at 718 meters, where at Morro dos Homens it is impressive to contemplate the contrast between the green of the caldera and the blue of the Atlantic.
-To the north of Caldeirão is Ponta do Marco.
+Another hiking option is to climb to the highest point, located on the southern edge of the Caldeirão at 718 meters, where, from Morro dos Homens, you can enjoy a breathtaking view of the contrast between the green of the caldera and the blue of the Atlantic.
+To the north of the Caldeirão lies Ponta do Marco.

 A drone photo of the island of Corvo where you can appreciate the extension of the Caldeirão.
 Photo by Paralelo 39